 The outermost façade, visible to the neighborhood, is structured so as to provide privacy and intimacy thanks to limited lighting points, while the south-facing side, overlooking the garden, is entirely composed of glass windows and skylights.
 The choice of skylights in shades that turn from magenta to deep yellow transmit a warm light inside the house, which makes the home cozy, while at the same time giving a pop touch to the decidedly minimalist environment.

-The large windows instead adapt perfectly to the passing of the seasons, letting in the summer breeze and collecting heat during the winter.
-The reflection of the skylights on the pool water that develops around the house is peculiar and fascinating, using shapes that resemble a natural water course.
+The large windows, on the other hand, adapt perfectly to the passing of the seasons, letting in the sea breeze in the summer and collecting heat during the winter.
+Peculiar and fascinating is the reflection of the skylights on the water of the swimming pool that develops around the house, exploiting shapes that resemble a natural stream.

 Cocoon House: minimal interiors for maximum comfort